 - "Consider fecal microbiota transplantation for pediatric patients with multiple recurrences of CDI following standard antibiotic treatments.
 (Weak recommendation, very low quality of evidence)"

 - "Fecal microbiota transplantation is recommended for patients with multiple recurrences of CDI who have failed appropriate antibiotic treatments.
 (Strong recommendation, moderate quality of evidence)"

 Fecal microbiota transplant, Donor feces infusion, Intestinal microbiota transplantation, Fecal bacteriotherapy, Fecal transplant

 APPROVED BY GOVERNING BODIES:

-In 2016, the U.S. Food and Drug Administration issued updated draft guidance on investigational new drug requirements for the use of FMT to treat CDI not responsive to medication therapy.
+In 2016, the U.S. Food and Drug Administration (FDA) issued updated draft guidance on investigational new drug requirements for the use of FMT to treat CDI not responsive to medication therapy.
 The draft guidance is similar to the 2013 guidance and states that the Food and Drug Administration is continuing to consider how to regulate FMT and that, during this interim period, the agency will use enforcement discretion regarding the use of fecal transplant to treat treatment-resistant CDI.
 The Food and Drug Administration requires that physicians obtain adequate informed consent from patients or their legal representative before performing the intervention.
-The document also noted that selective enforcement does not apply to use of fecal transplant for treating conditions other than treatment-resistant CDI.
+The document also noted that selective enforcement does not apply to the use of fecal transplant for treating conditions other than treatment-resistant CDI.